 An explanation of the three themes, along with example projects are given below.
 Some projects fall within more than one theme, and these lists are for guidance purposes only.
 Project titles are taken from current MRC DTP projects and are not necessarily available for new students to undertake.

-Informatics for health
+Informatics for Health

-Informatics for Health is a multidisciplinary theme that aims to improve health care and disease treatment through studies that involve bioinformatics, information science, computer science, behavioural and brain science, management sciences, and others.
+Informatics for Health is a multidisciplinary theme that aims to improve health care and disease treatment through studies that involve bioinformatics, information science, computer science, public health, behavioural and brain science, management sciences, and others.
 These approaches will, together, facilitate the understanding of the aetiopathogenesis of human diseases and will provide a framework that will enhance our knowledge of disease mechanisms and their underlying biochemical and genetic defects.
 The projects in the Informatics for Health theme ultimately aim to lead to improved treatments, preventive approaches, patient stratification and the personalisation of therapy.

-Examples of projects within the informatics for health theme:
+Examples of projects within the Informatics for Health theme:

 - Space-Time Bayesian models for disease surveillance in small areas